 - Please call the office with any questions or concerns.
 We are here to help you.

 - The donor site, or palate where the graft was taken, may be uncomfortable but will heal over time.
 We have placed a perio packing over the wound to help protect it.
 This packing may fall off on the day of the surgery or several days after.
 Do not be concerned about this.
 If the donor site is sore after the packing has come off, use the topical we gave you to help with any discomfort you may have.

 - The graft site will also have a packing to help protect the graft and remind you to stay away from the area.
 We would like this packing to stay in place until you come in for the post-op.
-If it falls out before Friday, call our office in case we want to replace it.
+If it falls out before that appointment, call our office in case we want to replace it.